clacosta5/ADS_project/README.md

 # DAE_project
-R Project for DAE Course of University of Udine
+R Project for DAE Course of University of Udine.

+The analysis is mainly done with the <a href="https://github.com/massimoaria/bibliometrix" target="_blank">Bibliometrix package</a>.